aammd/Habitat_Filtering/MS/OrgSize.md

 microscopic organisms may be able to disperse further than macroscopic organisms.
-The classic "everything is everywhere and the environment selects" hypothesis of Baas Becking [-@BaasBecking1934] suggests that smaller organisms are not limited by biogeographic barriers but instead are found everywhere, emerging from resistant stages in favorable environments [@Huszar2015].
-Many bacteria and zooplankton have passive dispersal, traveling long distances between suitable habitat by wind or water currents, or by phoresy.
+The classic "everything is everywhere and the environment selects" hypothesis of Baas Becking [-@BaasBecking1934] suggests that smaller organisms are not limited by biogeographic barriers but instead are found globally, emerging from resistant stages in favorable environments [@Huszar2015].
+Many bacteria and zooplankton have passive dispersal, traveling long distances by wind or water currents, or by phoresy.
 In contrast, macroscopic organisms usually have active dispersal, for example oviposition by flying adults.
 At smaller spatial scales, active dispersal could result in a close association between